MAUI

 }

 The AddRaygun extension method contains an overloaded method that takes a Raygun4MauiSettings options object which can be used instead of the configuration service.
-This contains a RaygunSettings from Raygun4Net.
+This contains RaygunSettings from Raygun4Net.

 • RaygunSettings